module-federation/aegis/README.md

 # ÆGIS

-# NOTE: due to an issue with NPM, clone both aegis and microlib to the same directory, build aegis then microlib.
-No need to yarn link as microlib currently points directly to the local copy, not NPM.

 See the [MicroLib](https://github.com/module-federation/MicroLib) repo for documentation and a working example of a federation server.

 [![Aegis Overview](https://res.cloudinary.com/marcomontalbano/image/upload/v1632364889/video_to_markdown/images/youtube--n2qqgi3fTto-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/jddhfLA_2k0 "Aegis Overview")